microsoft/SynapseML/docs/lightgbm.md

 By default LightGBM uses regular spark paradigm for launching tasks and communicates with the driver to coordinate task execution.
 The driver thread aggregates all task host:port information and then communicates the full list back to the workers in order for NetworkInit to be called.
-There have been some issues on certain cluster configurations because the driver needs to know how many tasks there are, and this computation is surprisingly non-trivial in spark.
+This requires the driver to know how many tasks there are, and if the expected number of tasks is different from actual this will cause the initialization to deadlock.
 With the next v0.18 release there is a new UseBarrierExecutionMode flag, which when activated uses the barrier() stage to block all tasks.
-The barrier execution mode simplifies the logic to aggregate host:port information across all tasks, so the driver will no longer need to precompute the number of tasks in advance.
+The barrier execution mode simplifies the logic to aggregate host:port information across all tasks.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example:

     val lgbm = new LightGBMClassifier()